mohamed3samy/nutro/README.md

 ![App Screenshot](assets/nutro.png)

-Nutro is a simple calorie counter app built with HTML, CSS, JavaScript, Boostrap, and Webpack.
+Nutro is a simple calorie counter app built with HTML, CSS, JavaScript, Bootstrap, and Webpack.
 It tracks your meals and workouts and calculates the total calories burned and consumed.

 ## Getting Started